 The committee is also responsible for counting ballots for the moderator-designate and placing that nomination before the next General Assembly.

 The members and the convener of this committee are named by the moderator and are usually about 6-10 people in number.
 The Principal Clerk serves as a consultant and the Senior Administrator of the General Assembly Office serves as secretary.

 This committee considers and reports on all matters of faith and order which the General Assembly may from time-to-time refer to it and makes recommendations to the General Assembly for the furtherance of the church’s continuing ministry of determining and declaring the church’s confessional position.

-The Committee to Nominates Standing Committees presents a slate of names for membership on each General Assembly standing committee members of the church who can serve at the national level on committees and boards where their gifts and skills are most needed and can best be used.
-The committees co-ordinates the call for and reception of nominations from sessions, presbyteries, synods and other standing committees.
-It also seeks to find people who are willing to serve the church on the various committees.
+The Committee to Nominates Standing Committees presents a slate of names for membership on each General Assembly standing committee.
+Members of the church serve at the national level on committees and boards where their gifts and skills are most needed and can best be used.
+The committee coordinates the call for and reception of nominations from sessions, presbyteries, synods and other standing committees.
+It also seeks to find people who are willing to serve these church on the various committees.

 For more information about the General Assembly Office or for past copies of Remits and Referrals, email Terrie-Lee Hamilton or phone 1-800-619-7301 ext.
 225.